dorawengg/dorawengg/README.md

 ### Hi there, I'm Dora Weng! 👋

 #### About Me
-I'm a Computer Science student at Cornell University, where I'm combining my passion for technology with a minor in Business.
+I'm a Computer Science student at Cornell University, where I'm combining my passion for technology with a minor in Information Science.
 As an aspiring software developer, I'm immersed in learning and applying my skills in real-world projects.

 #### Skills
 - **Programming Languages**: Python, Java, JavaScript, TypeScript, OCaml, HTML, CSS/TailwindCSS, MySQL, PostgreSQL